yuanjingxue1987/tmux_config/README.md

 ln -s {local_absolute_path_for_the_root_of_this_package}/segments/weat.py /usr/local/lib/python3.7/site-packages/powerline/segments/common/weat.py
 ln -s {local_absolute_path_for_the_root_of_this_package}/segments/batt.py /usr/local/lib/python3.7/site-packages/powerline/segments/common/batt.py
 ```
-6. config bash, append the following lines to the file '~/.bash_profile':
+6. config bash, append the following lines to the file '~/.bash_profile', skip if you are using zsh:
 ```
 powerline-daemon -q
 POWERLINE_BASH_CONTINUATION=1